MahdaSystem/HLW811x/README.md

 ## ATTENTION
 This library is under development.
-It is not ready for use in production.
+Use it at your own risk.